9.10.1-U1 still sets kern.vty to "sc" in scenarios where "vt" is needed

 Platform is Supermicro X10SLM+-F, BIOS 3.0a.

-#3 Updated by Kris Moore about 4 years ago
+#3 Updated by Kris Moore over 4 years ago

 - Status changed from Unscreened to Investigation